humanmade/altis-cloud/docs/page-caching.md

 ## Customizations

-The page cache can be customised via your `composer.json`.
-The example below shows the default configuration:
+The Batcache page cache can be customised via your `composer.json` configuration.

+The default configuration is:

 ```json
 {